 ....because he was concerned about pesticide residues on the PPE splashing on handlers' work clothes when they decontaminated their PPE.
 The handlers liked the idea and continue to use it.

-"Our handlers like to do this practice and I like it too because pre-wash-
+"Our handlers like to do this practice and I like it too because pre-washing PPE reduces splashes....
+Besides, it is easy to do."